wtsi-hgi/irobot/irobot/precache/README.md

 A request is made for a data object.
-While iRobot could be used for just fetching metadata against a data object, its main purpose is to be a data provider; as such, we get everything on an initial request, regardless of its type.
+While iRobot could be used for just fetching metadata against a data object, its main purpose is to be a data provider; as such, we schedule the fetching/production of everything upon an initial request, regardless of the request type.
 In subsequent requests for the same data object, we are more discriminating.

 * First we check if an entity for that data object exists within the precache.
 If it doesn't: